Whiteknight/Acquaintance/README.md

 ## Project

-Acquaintance is a library for the internal messaging needs of a loosly-coupled application.
-Using a messaging technology such as Acquaintance, individual components in your software can communicate without having to maintain explicit references to each other or worry about order of initialization.
+Acquaintance is an in-memory message bus and safe concurrency engine.
+It provides the mechanisms to support modular and loosely-coupled applications, easy work distribution between threads and serialization of work for thread-unsafe resources.

-Acquaintance implements several messaging patterns: **Publish/Subscribe**, **Request/Response** and **Scatter/Gather**.
-In addition to these three primary patterns, Acquaintance provides several additional features and patterns to aide in communication and code organization.
+At it's core, Acquaintance implements several messaging patterns: **Publish/Subscribe**, **Request/Response** and **Scatter/Gather**.
+These three patterns represent a fundamental basis for implementing more complex patterns and workflows to improve communication and code organization.

 See the [Project Website](https://Whiteknight.github.com/Acquaintance/) for detailed documentation and examples.